rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/control-onboard-led.md

 Learn how to [prepare your Raspberry PI](/getting-started/prepare-raspberry-pi).

 ## Setting up Raspberry PI
-To integrate the device into rapyuta.io using the [console](https://console.rapyuta.io):
+To integrate the device into [rapyuta.io console](https://console.rapyuta.io):

 1. [Create a user account](/getting-started/create-new-user) if you do not have one yet.